prodzilla/prodzilla/README.md

 Query Parameters:
 - show_response: bool - This determines whether the response, including the body, is output.
 Defaults to false.

-Example (of stories, probes will look slightly different):
+Example Response (for stories, probes will look slightly different):
 ```json
 [
     {